HIV Test FAQ

 HIV Blood Test - More Information

-The HIV test, also known as the HIV blood test or human immunodeficiency virus test, checks for the presence of HIV 1 and 2.
+The HIV test, also known as the HIV blood test, HIV lab test, and human immunodeficiency virus test, screens for the presence of HIV 1 and 2 blood antibodies and antigens.

 HIV is a lentivirus that was first identified in the 1980s.
 HIV infections can progress into acquired immunodeficiency syndrome, or AIDS, a condition that causes the immune system to slowly stop functioning.
-Without the immune system, AIDS enables infections and cancers that cannot take hold in healthy people to manifest, eventually resulting in death.
+Initially, an infected person may have no symptoms.
+As the immune system gets weaker, however, AIDS enables infections and cancers that cannot take hold in healthy people to manifest, eventually resulting in death.
 HIV does its damage by infecting specific cells in the immune system and causing destruction of other ones.

 This HIV blood test is a fourth-generation HIV lab test that uses an immunoassay methodology as recommended by recent CDC guidelines.
 Known as an HIV antigen / antibody test, this blood test checks the blood for antibodies to HIV-1 and HIV-2 and for the presence of the p24 antigen.
 Blood antibodies to HIV-1 and HIV-2 imply that the immune system has been previously exposed to it and has produced antibodies to counteract the exposure.
 The p24 antigen is a viral protein that makes up a good part of the core of the HIV virus and is detectable in the first few weeks after an infection.
 The p24 antigen provides earlier information about the possibility of an HIV infection as HIV antibody levels take slightly longer to rise.
 This form of HIV testing is highly accurate and negative results effectively eliminates HIV exposure if done within the correct timeframe.
 Currently, subsequent testing for high-probability exposures is recommended at six weeks, three months and six months in the event that the antibody or antigen testing was done too early and blood levels were not yet high enough to be detected.